ocornut/imgui/docs/README.md

 You will need a backend to integrate Dear ImGui in your app.
 The backend passes mouse/keyboard/gamepad inputs and variety of settings to Dear ImGui, and is in charge of rendering the resulting vertices.

-**Backends for a variety of graphics api and rendering platforms** are provided in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder, along with example applications.
+**Backends for a variety of graphics api and rendering platforms** are provided in the [backends/](https://github.com/ocornut/imgui/tree/master/backends) folder, along with example applications in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
 See the [Integration](#integration) section of this document for details.
 You may also create your own backend.
 Anywhere where you can render textured triangles, you can render Dear ImGui.

 After Dear ImGui is setup in your application, you can use it from \_anywhere\_ in your program loop: